 Put a different way: lengthy talent assessments disproportionately favor candidates that have no other options (or those that try to cheat).
 High quality candidates with multiple opportunities either:

 - Will prioritize other job hunting activities until they forget about it.

 The standard online assessment screens out both the worst and best candidates: the worst, because the assessment works; the best, because they don't bother completing it.

 A Needed Transformation

 Fortunately we're starting to see a shift in the pre-hire assessment marketplace, and AI is making waves in recruiting.
 Recent innovations in data science and computing have opened up the traditional, 100+ question assessment to transformation.

-We're seeing that the 50 years of scientific rigor and validation of traditional assessments can be applied to non-traditional data, like recorded interviews.
+We're seeing that the 50 years of scientific rigor and validation of traditional assessments can be applied to non-traditional data, like recorded interviews and games.

 In our newest eBook, we examine why four category-leading organizations in four diverse industries are leveraging these new methods to transform their assessment.With recent innovations in artificial intelligence (AI), you don't need to risk the best candidates dropping out of your hiring funnel.